-Arroyo et al.~\cite{ArroyoMRS2017_pseudolines} showed that the face-convex drawings where the special face~$f_\infty$ is drawn as the unbounded outer face are precisely the pseudolinear drawings (see also~\cite{ArroyoBR2018} and \cite{AichholzerHPSV2015}).
+Arroyo et al.~\cite{ArroyoMRS2017_pseudolines} showed that the cell-convex drawings where the special cell~$c_\infty$ is drawn as the unbounded outer cell are precisely the pseudolinear drawings (see also~\cite{ArroyoBR2018} and \cite{AichholzerHPSV2015}).

 Pseudolinear drawings are generalized by {pseudocircular} drawings.
-A drawing is called \emph{pseudocircular} if the edges can be extended to pseudocircles (simple closed curves) such that any pair of non-disjoint pseudocircles has exactly two crossings.
+A drawing is called \emph{pseudocircular} if the edges can be extended to pseudocircles (simple closed curves) such that any pair of pseudocircles either has two crossings or is disjoint.
 Since stereographic projections preserve (pseudo)circles, pseudocircularity is a property of drawings on the sphere.
-Pseudocircular drawings were studied in a recent article by Arroyo, Richter, and Sunohara \cite{ArroyoRS2020}.
+Pseudocircular drawings were studied in a recent article by Arroyo, Richter, and Sunohara \cite{ArroyoRS2021}.
 They provided an example of a topological drawing which is not pseudocircular.
 Moreover, they proved that hereditary-convex drawings are precisely the \emph{pseudospherical} drawings, i.e., pseudocircular drawings with the additional two properties that \begin{itemize} \item every pair of pseudocircles intersects, and \item for any two edges $e\neq f$ the pseudocircle $\gamma_e$ has at most one crossing with~$f$. \end{itemize} The relation between convex drawings and pseudocircular drawings remains open.

-Convexity, hereditary-convexity, and face-convexity are properties of the weak isomorphism classes.
-To see this, note that the existence of a convex side is not affected by changing the outer face or by transferring the drawing to the sphere, moreover, convex sides are not affected by triangle-flips.
+Convexity, hereditary-convexity, and cell-convexity are properties of the weak isomorphism classes.
+To see this, note that the existence of a convex side is not affected by changing the outer cell or by transferring the drawing to the sphere, moreover, convex sides are not affected by triangle-flips.
 Hence, these properties only depend on the rotation system of the drawing.
-For pseudolinear and straight-line drawings, however, the choice of the outer face plays an essential role.
+For pseudolinear and straight-line drawings, however, the choice of the outer cell plays an essential role.